brightio/penelope/README.md

 * socks & http proxy
 * persistence modules
 * edit command: open the remote file locally, make changes and upon saving, upload it to the target
-* currently download/upload/spawn/upgrade commands are supported only on Unix shells.
-Will implement those commands for Windows shells too.
+* currently spawn/script/portfwd commands are supported only on Unix shells.
+Those need to be implemented for Windows shells too.
-* spawn meterpreter sessions
 * an option switch for disable all logging, not only sessions.
 * main menu autocompletion for short commands
 * download/upload autocompletion